 One missed confirmation can unravel an entire family vacation.

 There are four travelers, which equates to four boarding passes, two hotel confirmations, a car rental reference number, and a theme park reservation buried deep in an email inbox you probably have not checked since Tuesday.
-Coordinating family trip bookings among several different emails and devices is more frustrating than simply being unable to find documents you swear you saved.
+Using TripIt for family travel solves this — instead of coordinating bookings across several emails and devices, every confirmation goes to one place automatically.

-By the end of this post, you’ll know exactly how to set up and use TripIt for your next family trip so every booking is in one place, accessible by everyone, and impossible to lose.
+By the end of this post, you’ll know exactly how to use TripIt for family travel — so every booking is in one place, accessible by everyone, and impossible to lose.

 This is practical and tested.
 No theory.